cancerbase/cancerbase-sdk-docs/APIs.md

 ```

 Deleted timeline events can be restored (you can offer the user an undo
 button) as long as you still remember the `eventId`.
+This method accepts a string or an object containing a string `eventId`.

 ```typescript
 CancerBaseSDK.timeline.undelete({